Elavil (Amitriptyline)

 • Depersonalization

-Having withdrawal symptoms when ceasing Elavil use may be an indication of dependence and addiction to the substance.
+Having withdrawal symptoms when ceasing Elavil use may be an indication of dependence to the substance, depending on the tapering protocol used.

 Elavil interactions with other substances